SamieiSara/covid19-substance-use-healthcare-analytics/README.md

 **Source data:** [CIHI data table](data/cihi-substance-use-data-restructured.xlsx) — from CIHI's *Unintended Consequences of COVID-19: Impact on Harms Caused by Substance Use* (2021)

 **Note:**
 CIHI's original file was a single print-ready report layout.
-I restructured it into separate sheets by table for easier programmatic access, no data values were changed.
+I restructured it into separate sheets by table for easier programmatic access.
+No data values were changed.

 ---